binary42/aoc_atari_basic/day_1/README.md

 # Advent of Code 2022 Day 1 solution written in Atari BASIC
-Note: Atari BASAIC uses ATASCII, not ASCII, so there are conversion problems between ACSII editors.
+Note: Atari BASIC uses ATASCII, not ASCII, so there are conversion problems between ACSII editors.
 I've added day#_text.bas files in addition to the ATASCII .bas file for readability.

 # Problem 1:
 --- Day 1: Calorie Counting ---